IzzatHomsi/TENANTRA-New/docs/ui-theme.md

-# Tenantra Frontend — Facebook-Inspired Theme Reference
+# Tenantra Frontend — UI Theme Reference

-This document captures the design tokens and layout patterns that drive the Facebook-style experience introduced across the Tenantra UI.
+This document captures the design tokens and layout patterns that drive the social-dashboard experience introduced across the Tenantra UI.
 Use these references when extending the interface or building new components so the look & feel stays cohesive.

 ## Color System